fbpx

 How Pelvic Floor Physical Therapy Can Help With Infertility

-• Nutritional deficiencies (a pelvic floor physical therapist could share evidence-based best practices for nutritional support during infertility and would refer out to a fertility-specialist dietitian for additional guidance)
+• Nutritional Deficiencies: A pelvic floor physical therapist can share evidence-based best practices for basic nutritional support during infertility.
+We refer out to a fertility-specialist dietitian for additional guidance.

 Connect with a Pelvic Floor Physical Therapist to Address Fertility Concerns Today

-If you have been experiencing infertility, consider reaching out to a board-certified doctor of physical therapy who specializes in the pelvic floor today.
+If you have been experiencing infertility, consider reaching out to a doctor of physical therapy who specializes in the pelvic floor today to understand how pelvic floor therapy helps infertility.

-No matter the type of symptom you have been experiencing while trying to conceive – such as pain during intercourse (dyspareunia), tight pelvic floor muscles and fascia, pelvic pain, or any of the other myriad pelvic floor dysfunction symptoms – pelvic floor physical therapy can help.
+No matter the type of symptom you have been experiencing while trying to conceive pelvic floor physical therapy can help.

 You don’t have to live your life in pain or discomfort or relegate yourself to having painful, uncomfortable intercourse for the rest of your life.